bamlab/dev-standards/react-native/react/get-element-size-or-position-with-onLayout.mo.md

   }

   getLoadingBarWidth = event => this.setState({loaderWidth: event.nativeEvent.layout.width })

   render() {
     <View onLayout={this.getLoadingBarWidth}>
-      {// Here you want to display x% of your bar, x being the props 'status' passed by the component above}
+      {/* Here you want to display x% of your bar, x being the props 'status' passed by the component above */}
     </View>
   }
 }
 ```

-the onLayout will generate an event when the LoadingBar is displayed.
+the `onLayout` will generate an event when the LoadingBar is displayed.
 You can access any layouts info with :
 ```
 const {posX, posY, width, height} = event.nativeEvent.layout
 ```

-you can know calculate the number of green pixels rows with the width we just got with onLayout :
+you can know calculate the number of green pixels rows with the width we just got with `onLayout` :
 ```
 const numbersOfGreenPixelsRows = this.props.status * this.state.loaderWidth
 ```